 The starting third baseman won’t be determined until spring training.
 This isn’t a huge surprise either, but it’s a more difficult situation.
 Jack Hannahan‘s superior plate discipline made him a more valuable hitter than Lonnie Chisenhall last year, and with another über-wormburner (Lowe) joining the rotation, his phenomenal glove will be of particular importance to the Indians.
 Still, you don’t want to have to send a top prospect back down to the minors once he’s seen significant time in the majors—or worse, see him become a benchwarmer instead of getting the experience he needs to further develop.

-Topics: Michael Brantley
+Tags: Michael Brantley